Statistic Zion Illinois National

 Overview of Zion Demographics

-Understanding the demographics of Zion is essential for gaining insights into the composition, dynamics and needs of any city, town or village.
-This knowledge empowers planners, developers and policymakers to strategize effectively, promoting prosperity, equity and well-being for all residents.
-The Zion population is 23,677, with a population density of 2,384 people per square mile, diverging from the national average of 91.
-The median age is 33, and 46% of individuals aged 15 or older are married, while 49% have children under 18.
-As far as income equality in Zion, 27% of households have a median income below $25,000, whereas 16% report an income exceeding $150,000, indicating a varied economic landscape within the area.
+The population of Zion is 24,329, with a population density of 2,484 people per square mile, diverging from the national average of 91.
+The median age is 33 and 46% of individuals aged 15 or older are married, while 49% have children under 18.
+As far as income equality in Zion goes, 27% of households have a median income below $25,000, whereas 16% report an income exceeding $150,000.
+The Zion demographics data can provide indispensable insights into the composition, dynamics and needs of cities, towns or even villages, empowering planners, developers and policymakers to devise strategies that foster prosperity, equity and well-being for all residents.

 Zion Racial Demographics & Ethnicity